vuejs/vue-jest/README.md

 _Note: engines that compile asynchronously are not supported_

-To pass options to the language compiler, add them to the `vue-jest` options:
+To pass options to the language compiler, add them to the `jest.globals.vue-jest` options:

 ```json
 {